internetguru/laravel-feedback/README.md

 ## Submission behavior

-By default the component sends the submitted data to the configured email with the given subject.
-You control the payload by defining fields, required and patterns.
-You can listen into Livewire event to extend or replace delivery (for example, call an API, enqueue a job).
-Inline errors and a success state are rendered by the component.
+By default, the component sends submitted feedback to the configured email address with the specified subject line.
+You control the form structure by defining fields with validation rules and required flags.

+You can listen to Livewire events to extend or replace the default delivery mechanism (for example, calling an API or enqueueing a job).
+The component renders inline validation errors and success messages.

 ## Customization